By Brandel France de Bravo, MPH and Diana Zuckerman, Ph.D.

 It’s too soon to say if walnuts can reduce cancer risks, but one study found that they reduced the frequency and size of breast cancer tumors in mice.

 5. Breastfeeding protects.

 If you are planning to have a child or add to your family, strongly consider breast feeding.
-Not only is it better for your child but the more you breast feed, the lower your risk of various cancers, including breast cancer.
-This is especially important if you got a late start on having a family, because delayed childbearing increases your breast cancer risk slightly. http://www.ncbi.nlm.nih.gov/pubmed/12133652
+Not only is breast milk good food for your baby, but the more you breast feed, the lower your risk of various cancers, including breast cancer.
+This is especially important if you got a late start on having a family, because delayed childbearing increases your breast cancer risk slightly—unless you have one of the BRCA breast cancer gene mutations.
+If you have BRCA1 or BRCA2, having children late in life or having no children at all does NOT add to your already elevated risk of breast cancer.
+Breastfeeding may lower the risk of breast cancer for women with BRCA1, but not for women with BRCA2.
+To read more about BRCA mutations and breast cancer risk, click here. http://www.ncbi.nlm.nih.gov/pubmed/12133652